KolaczykResearch/RG-HMM/README.md

 ### To reproduce application results (Section 6 in paper)

 Data used in the section are network time series constructed from the brain voltage recordings on epileptic seizures.
+Testing on real seizure data involves the following steps:

-The code we used for network construction is from https://github.com/Mark-Kramer/dppm. `ApplicationSeizure/ConstFunNets` contains the specific portion of code we used for network construction in this project.
+- Construct time series of functional networks: the code we used for network construction is from https://github.com/Mark-Kramer/dppm. `ApplicationSeizure/ConstFunNets` contains the specific portion of code we used for network construction in this project.
+The functional network time series can be constructed  from the ECoG data by running

+  `ApplicationSeizure/ConstFunNets/main_const_fun_nets_hemisphere_bipolar.m`

+  The preprocessed voltage traces will be saved in *DataSeizure/prepdata_fdr*, and the constructed network time series will be saved in *DataSeizure/networks_fdr*.

+- Track dynamic communities:  the code we used for tracking dynamic communities is from https://github.com/Eden-Kramer-Lab/dppm/tree/simplified.
+ROIs are identified by running

+  `ApplicationSeizure/ConstFunNets/main_track_communities.m`.

+- Identify ramp-up(s) in ROIs selected from the previous step for testing using automatic segment finder: run `ApplicationSeizure/auto_detect_curve_left_bipolar.R`.

 #### Figure 10

-Figure 10 is the density and gcc over time for one real seizure with segments detected for test in black color.
+Figure 10 is the voltage traces, dynamic community membership, density and gcc over time for one real seizure with segments detected for test in bold.
 The figure can be reproduced by running

-`ApplicationSeizure/auto_detect_curve2_hemi_new_start.R`
+`ApplicationSeizure/main_track_communities_color_chosen_curves_sorted_plot.m`

 #### Table 5

 Table 5 is the testing results for the chosen segment, which can be obtained by running `main_test_seizure.R`.
 The results reported are mean and standard deviation based off 10 runs.
-Each run takes approximately 48 hours.
-We recommend to run the 10 replicates in parallel in cluster using the bash script `run_test_seizure_new6.sh` .
-Results for each run will be stored in `ApplicationSeizure/Results`, and the mean and standard deviation can be obtained by running `post_analysis_seizure_results6.py` in the directory.
+Each run takes approximately 12-24 hours depending on the length of network time series.
+We recommend to run the 10 replicates in parallel in cluster using the bash script `run_test_seizure_bipolar_fdr.sh` .
+Results for each run will be stored in `ApplicationSeizure/Results`, and the mean and standard deviation can be obtained by running `post_analysis_seizure_results_bipolar_fdr.py` in the directory.

-###